KEYBOARD LESSONS ONLINE

 N3- Kakali Nishadham

 Western Equivalents : We have give below the Western note names.
 In Western Music, the 5 black keys are used as flats/ or sharps in different contexts, and hence the total number of note names is 17.
 Sharp notes are represented by a '#' symbol, and flats notes by a small case 'b', both as superscripts.
-Eg., C# is the black key on the right side of C and Eb is the black key on the left side of E. Click the below image to access the Virtual Piano-Western and listen to the note sounds.
+Eg., C# is the black key on the right side of C and Eb is the black key on the left side of E. Click on the below image to access the Virtual Piano-Western and listen to the note sounds.

 Chapter 4 : Keyboard Fingering